 - Type III is like Type II but results in a thicker corrosion resistant layer.
 This makes it well suited for parts that must withstand extreme temperatures and chemical exposure.
 For instance, the military use it in producing robust metal parts.

 It won’t be surprising if you cannot decide which type of anodizing is more suitable for your project.
 This is where we at RapidDirect can help as we can easily remove such trouble by providing professional suggestions based on your project.
 You can upload your design files and get in touch with us.

 What Are the Color Options for Anodized Aluminum?

 Another thing to note on how to anodize aluminum is the color options available.
-This is because one of the most significant advantages of anodizing is the various colors options available.
+This is because one of the most significant advantages of anodizing is the various color options available.
 The standard anodizing aluminum colors include clear, bronze, champagne, and black.
 At RapidDirect, you have access to color cards with Pantone numbers from which you can decide the color you want.

 Advantages Of Anodized Aluminum

 Aluminum is a broadly used material because of its beneficial properties.
 Although it does not rust, it is still susceptible to other conditions.
 For example, it can undergo wear and tear, due to oxygen exposure.
 Here, we’ll dive into the benefits of using the anodizing process on aluminum parts.

 First, the finishing process significantly improves material properties on the part’s surface.
 This includes increasing corrosion, scratch, and weather resistance.
 Further, because the process is electrochemical, the barrier layer created using anodizing becomes a part of the component.
 This means that it can’t peel or chip like paint coatings.